 The Electronic Remittance Advice (ERA), or 835, is the electronic transaction that provides claim payment information.
 These files are used by practices, facilities, and billing companies to auto-post claim payments into their systems.

-You can receive your 835 files through your clearinghouse, direct connection, or download them from the Electronic Payments & Statements app on Link.
+You can receive your 835 files through your clearinghouse, direct connection, or download them from the Optum Pay app in the UnitedHealthcare Provider Portal.

-- Sign up for EPS to enjoy faster payment through direct deposit to your bank account and printable online EOBs on demand.
-Note: If you don’t enroll in EPS, you’ll receive unconsolidated 835 files (a file for each check you receive) and will continue to receive paper EOBs in the mail.
+Sign up for Optum Pay to enjoy faster payment through direct deposit to your bank account and printable online EOBs on demand.
+Note: If you don’t enroll in Optum Pay, you’ll receive unconsolidated 835 files (a file for each check you receive) and will continue to receive paper EOBs in the mail.